 This fall, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
-The Journey to Churchill road trip takes you up the western side of Lake Manitoba, north to Thompson and then to the polar bear capital of the world, Churchill as you travel through Treaty 1, 2 and 5 territories.
+The Journey to Churchill road trip takes you up the eastern side of Lake Manitoba, north to Thompson and then to the polar bear capital of the world, Churchill as you travel through Treaty 1, 2 and 5 territories.
 Take one part of the itinerary for a day trip, or combine them for a multi-day trip.

 Take a short detour north to the town of Ashern, "Land of the Sharptail Grouse".
 The statue represents the bounty of birds found in the area, and the many opportunities for grouse hunting.

 Take a short detour off HWY 6 to Steep Rock, easily one of the most popular and most photographed spots in Manitoba.
 Flock to the shores of Lake Manitoba, where impressive cliffs tower over the lake below.
 Here thousands of years of waves lapping against limestone have created unique rock formations.

 This stunning lake found at the northern tip of Lake Winnipeg, along a remote stretch of Hwy 6 through traditional territory of Mosakahiken Cree Nation, is on record to be the largest and most dramatically colour-changing marl lake in the world.
 Depending on the heat of the day, the colour can change from vibrant turquoise to calming robin’s egg blue due to increasing levels of calcite from the lake’s limestone bottom.
 Travellers to this provincially protected area need to be resourceful and adventurous as there are limited services and amenities to guide your way, whether you’re exploring by paddling, fishing or hiking.